History of Japanese Kimono

 The ruling samurai class attempted to clamp down on these displays of wealth by banning the use of complicated dyeing techniques and precious threads.
 However, the introduction of a new resist-dyeing technique, yuzen, enabled the merchant class to sidestep this problem, and eventually gave rise to a whole host of further techniques in kimono-dyeing, many of which are still used to make formal kimono today.

 Driven by increasing demand from city-dwellers and actors as well as the imposition of new laws under the Shogunate, the evolution of Japan's fashion industry gathered pace.
 Sleeves became longer and obis wider, and by the mid-Edo period, kimono structure had reached its modern form.
-Yukata enjoyed a surge in popularity, led by the increased use of public bathhouses around this time.
+Yukata also enjoyed a surge in popularity, led by the increased use of public bathhouses around this time.

-Decline of the kimono
+The Decline of the Japanese Kimono

 Reforms imposed during the Meiji restoration (1868 - 1912) brought about significant political, social and economic change in Japan.
 Westernisation drove an increased desire for convenience, and many traditional Japanese customs were forced into decline.
-Little by little, yukata replaced kimono as the everyday garment of choice, although formal kimono remained popular amongst geisha, performers and sumo wrestlers, and for use on special occasions such as weddings, festivals and tea ceremonies.
+Little by little, yukata replaced kimono as the everyday garment of choice, although formal kimono remained popular amongst geisha, performers and sumo wrestlers and for use on special occasions such as weddings, festivals and tea ceremonies.

 Gradually, the education, infrastructure and emergency services sectors began to adopt western-style uniform.
 A series of natural, financial and manmade disasters devastated Shirokiya, Japan's largest retailer, starting with the Tokyo earthquake of 1923 which was closely followed by a major fire later that year.
 The final blow came during the Second World War and subsequent military occupation of Japan, which left the department store's assets in tatters.